 15-year fixed refinance

-The 15-year fixed refi average rate is now 3.93 percent, down 2 basis points over the last seven days.
+The average for a 15-year refi is currently running at 3.68 percent, down 10 basis points over the last week.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $736 per $100,000 borrowed.
-The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more quickly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $724 per $100,000 borrowed.
+Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much faster.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.96 percent, up 2 basis points since the same time last week.
+The average rate for a 10-year fixed-refinance loan is 3.68 percent, down 5 basis points from a week ago.